webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

     - Enables resource allocation and project tracking.
     - Creates a foundation for project governance.
 - **Project Manager**
-  - manage teams in any framework as long as the project is active.
+  - runs day-to-day management of teams in any framework as long as the project is active.
-  - **planning, scheduling, documents, progress, risk, fixed time, cost and scope**.
+  - responsibilities: **planning, scheduling, documents, progress, risk, fixed time, cost and scope**.
   - completes project goals to stakeholder/company satisfaction.
+  - Responsibilities:
+    - Building the project team and securing resources
+    - Building the project charter and defining the project’s scope
+    - Creating required project logs and processes, including the issue log, change log, and risk register
+    - Ensuring project deliverables are met which includes making sure team members have the right skills and resources for activity completion on the activity list
+    - Preparing and delivering project status updates
+    - Tracking the project’s progress and status when compared to the schedule and budget
+    - Managing vendor relationships
 - **Project Manager Skills**
   - leadership, communication, problem-solving, negotiation, organization, time management.
 - **Project Manager: Managing a Project Team**